titotito12/PowerBiProject/README.md

 - Orders vs. Profitability scatter graph should not affect any other visuals - Top 10 Products table should not affect any other visuals

  ### **Connect to SQL Server**
-  With Postgres database server hosted on Microsoft Azure.
-To connect to the server and run queries from VSCode, install the SQLTools extension.and, can connect to the server using the following details:
+  With Postgres database server hosted on Microsoft Azure. __ connect to the server and run queries from VSCode,

-HOST: powerbi-data-analytics-server.postgres.database.azure.com
-PORT: 5432
-DATABASE: orders-db
-USER: maya
-PASSWORD: AiCore127!

 I Printed a list of the tables in the database and save the result to a csv file for the reference.